Overview

 a charity, an amount and a date to donate to such charity.

-Under independent advisor programs established within the Charitable Platform, donors nominate an
+Under an independent advisor program, some Charitable Platforms allow donors to nominate

-the Charitable Platform.
-If nominated, NorthStar will manage the donor’s account pursuant to
+an independent investment adviser for this purpose.
+If nominated, NorthStar will manage the donor’s

 Wrap Fee Program(s)